From Botox to eMatrix, there are numerous anti-aging options available to help your clients look and feel younger.

 - Skin lighteners to reduce hyperpigmentation

-Microneedling is in high demand because results are noticeable and downtime is minimal.
+Microneedling is in high demand because the results are noticeable, and the downtime is minimal.
 Other microneedling benefits include:

 - Stretch marks.
 Stretch marks occur from rapid skin stretching.
 Microneedling breaks down the stretch mark tissue, which triggers collagen growth.
 A client’s stretch marks will eventually fade after several treatments.

 - Rosacea.
 This is a common skin disorder that produces facial redness that can lead to the breakdown of collagen.
 Things like sunlight, beverages and temperature changes can cause rosacea.
 By producing a significant amount of collagen, microneedling can improve the appearance of rosacea.

 If you are ready to kickstart your health and beauty career, consider training from National Laser Institute!
 In two weeks or less, you can enter the $16 BILLION medical aesthetics field.

 With over a decade of excellence, we are the leading medical aesthetics school in the country.
 We have taught tens of thousands of students how to become cosmetic laser techs, administering treatments such as microneedling, laser hair removal, tattoo removal, body contouring and more!